Date of Award:

 P-values for forest floor factors were also highly non-significant with the exception of forest floor C (0.04) in the regenerating clones.
 Two post-project hypotheses are postulated in an attempt to explain the differences of forest floor carbon in terms of factors that may be influencing ungulate herbivory.

 Winter, Damon A., "Interclonal Variation of Primary and Secondary Chemistry in Western Quaking Aspen and its Influence on Ungulate Selection" (2010).
 All Graduate Theses and Dissertations.
-Paper 856.
+856.